Skip To Content

 Note:

 If outStatisticFieldName is empty or missing, the map server assigns a field name to the returned statistic field.
 A valid field name can only contain alphanumeric characters and an underscore.
-If the outStatisticFieldName is a reserved keyword of the underlying DBMS, the operation can fail.
-Try specifying an alternative outStatisticFieldName.
+If the outStatisticFieldName value is a reserved keyword of the underlying DBMS, the operation may fail.
+Try specifying an alternative outStatisticFieldName value.

 Syntax